thunks/file-cache/README.md

 The maximum length of the files cache in bytes. if cache's size > maxCacheLength, then the least recently used file will be removed. if maxCacheLength === -1, cache will not be used. if maxCacheLength === 0, there is no limit.

+**options.minCompressLength**

+*Optional*, Type: `Number`, Default: `256`.

+The minimum length of the files size in bytes that could be compressed.

 ### fileCache(path, encodings)

+Return thunk function.

 #### path